 1. What is a Resume Summary?

-This particular introduction, sometimes referred to as a “resume summary statement” or a “professional summary,” is a visually striking way to start your CV, and is sure to capture the attention of any hiring manager who reads it.
+This particular introduction, sometimes referred to as a “resume summary statement” or a “professional summary,” is an effective way to quickly highlight your key achievements and strengths to a hiring manager.

-To be specific, the lengthy sentences of career objectives are replaced by 4 or 5 concise bullet points in a resume summary statement.
+In a resume summary statement, the lengthy sentences of career objectives are replaced by 4 or 5 concise bullet points.

-Then, each and every bullet point contains at least one piece of quantifiable data, such as a statistic or number.
+Each and every bullet point should contain at least one piece of quantifiable data, such as a statistic or number.
 This quantification adds weight to your professional summary, and instantly makes you a more intriguing candidate.

 There are many reasons to include quantifiable data in your bullet points: